ronannt/Projects/README.md

-# DMS (Document Management System) Project in Python with SQL
+# DMS (Document Management System) Project in Python with MySQL

-This project is a Document Management System (DMS) developed in Python, utilizing an SQL database.
+This project is a Document Management System (DMS) developed in Python 3, utilizing an MySQL database.
 The application features a graphical interface built with PyQt5, robust error handling, and filtering functionalities to facilitate the management and retrieval of documents.

 ## Features